a-fsh-r/Sharif-Digital-Signal-Processing-Project/README.md

 Q3: FFT

+    Difference between 'conv' & 'ifft(fft)'

 Q4: Upsampling and Downsampling of a .wav file

 Q5: Z-Transform

+Q6: Channel Equalization -> recovered2.wav

-Q6: Cancel unwanted effect of a system on a sound - Channel Equalization -> recovered2.wav
+    Cancel unwanted effect of a system on a sound